 This program comes close to being perfect, but it still lacks a couple of improvements, mainly tied to the necessary boost in performance.
 The program slows down a lot during batch photo editing and I don’t feel comfortable working with it.
 The one thing ON1 Photo RAW is perfect is viewing and culling photographs.
 If only it was possible to add this mode to Lightroom, it would be perfect.
 Overall, if the developers manage to increase the performance and remove the unnecessary overabundance of functions, particularly the excess number of photo retouching tools, then ON1 Photo RAW will become the perfect Lightroom replacement.

 ON1 Photo RAW also has presets (like in Lightroom) but they designed them better than other Lightroom alternatives.
-Download the following ON1 Photo RAW presets for free and edit photos twice faster.
+Download the following ON1 Photo RAW freebies and edit photos twice faster.